s4dic/BetterDiscord/FakeDeafen/README.md

 # FakeDeafen edited by Sleek :
 ------------
 Add this plugin to record and save all mentions/Ghost pings.
 In the BetterDiscord plugin context menu, assign a specific key.
-Then, turn on mute mode and press this key to simulate being muted.
+Then, turn on mute mode and press **CTRL+this key** to simulate being muted.
 To deactivate the fake mute, reverse the procedure in the same order.

 ## Preview
 ------------